RamaLingeswaraRao950/Quiz-App/README.md

 - **Express**
 - **MongoDB**

-Thank you for checking out **Quizze**!
+Thank you for checking out **Quiz App**!
 I hope it's useful to you.
 Happy quizzing!